zippoobbiz/zippoobbiz.github.io/source/_posts/GCP-Fundamentals.md

 * Load data to GCS: gustil cp
 * K V pare, even it looks like directory.
 * can get access by: REST API, console
-* Transfer service - could be one time, could be recurring
+* Transfer service - could be one time, could be recurring, only into GCS, not out
 * source: locamachine, AWS S3, etc.
 * every bucket belongs to a project.
 * edge cached